JaysonBucket/AI_at_work_adoption_package/README.md

 ## What's the deal
 - template content
 - all customizable
-- links to intenral resources can be added
+- links to internal resources can be added

 HINT: when adding internal resources mind your audience!
 - Adding it just as additional resources like the rest will work super smooth, take appropriate classification